You have protections against discrimination.

-You have the right to be treated equally regardless of your genetic information, which includes family medical history.
+You have protections against discrimination concerning your genetic information, which includes family medical history.
 Covered employers can’t use genetic information (such as genetic tests of you or your family members, your family medical history, or your request for, or receipt of, genetic services such as genetic counseling) to make employment decisions.

-Your employers must keep any genetic information it obtains in medical files that are separate from personnel files and treat these files as confidential medical records.
+Your employer must keep any genetic information it obtains in medical files separate from personnel files and treat those files as confidential medical records.